-Data on value added are available in 2016 constant local currency units.
+Data on value added are not available.

 Data for energy consumption in the services sector by end use are available from 2010 onwards.
 Data for services energy consumption by sub-sector are not available.

 Data for energy consumption split by segment/mode/vehicle type for the transport sector are not available.